IN THE BEGINNING

 BYLAWS AND TERM LIMITS

 The board voted on a set of by-laws that were written with 2-year term limits set when a board member could be re-elected to office.
-This enables NASGA to invite new volunteers to serve and helps to rotate off, those who have served faithfully and at length.
+This enables the Sea Glass Association to invite new volunteers to serve and helps to rotate off, those who have served faithfully and at length.

-Shoreline Restoration: As a nonprofit organization NASGA is committed to annual donations to Shoreline Preservation organizations.
-In 2008 NASGA donated $2,500 to The Ocean Conservancy and $1,500 to Cape Henlopen State Park.
+Shoreline Restoration: As a nonprofit organization the Sea Glass Association is committed to annual donations to Shoreline Preservation organizations.
+In 2008 the Sea Glass Association donated $2,500 to The Ocean Conservancy and $1,500 to Cape Henlopen State Park.
 We actively seek suggestions regarding organizations to send donations.

-None of the board members, commercial members or executive committee is compensated for their work on behalf of the organization.
-The financial success of the first festival has allowed NASGA to now hire outside service providers in order to reduce demands on volunteers who could no longer afford to give of so much of their time.
-The organization is deeply grateful to the unsung heroes who manage the accounting, the newsletter, the festivals, the data bases, the commercial membership, the communication, the shoreline restoration work and more.
+None of the board members, professional members or executive committee is compensated for their work on behalf of the organization.
+The financial success of the first festival has allowed the Sea Glass Association to hire outside service providers in order to reduce demands on volunteers who could no longer afford to give of so much of their time.
+The organization is deeply grateful to the unsung heroes who manage the accounting, the newsletter, the festivals, the data bases, the professional membership, the communication, the shoreline restoration work and more.

 Respectfully compiled by the team of: Richard LaMotte, Sharon Umbaugh, Cindy Kuhn, Mary Beth Beuke, Linda Mickevicius, Lisa Hall, and Jennifer Reed.